shinYeongHyeon/ShinYeongHyeon/README.md

 😳 YeongHyeon, Shin called Den
 🇰🇷 Not North
 💼 [Teamo2](http://teamo2.kr)
-💻 interested in GoLang, TypeScript
+💻 Interested in GoLang, TypeScript
 🍻 like it...

 ⚽ Juventus FC